ArwynFr/actions-docker-context/.github/README.md

 ### ssh_cert
 Public key of the SSH server, in `known_hosts` format.
+The public key is added to the current user's `known_hosts` file, and you can reuse previously added keys.
 Using a Github secret is recommended.

 ### ssh_key
 Private key of the SSH client.
+The key is stored using ssh-agent, so you can reuse an existing private key instead.
 Using a Github secret is recommended.

 ## Example